SmirnovDD/JobTestPlatformer/README.md

 This is my attempt at completing a test task.
 I have some important things to tell about it:

-1. I don`t have a gamepad, I used a new input system which should work.
+1. I do not have a gamepad, I used a new input system which should work.
 But I didn`t test it.
 2. I did not try to make this project perfect, because it would take too much time.
 My goal was to show the programming principles that I know.
 I deliberately made things "correctly" in some places and cut corners in others.
 3. I`m aware, that there are some bugs in the project, once again, my goal was not to make everything perfect here.
 I could easily spend a couple of weeks making